 Originally, ethic chinese of different descent consisting mainly of Hokkien and Hakka came here to settle down in Krokop and build their houses at the start of the 20th century.
 They were mainly farmers, and they reared farmed animals like chicken and pigs to meet the poultry and meat demands of the booming population of Miri.

-Water wells were also a familiar sight in those early days.
-The residents of Krokop dug wells on their land to get ground water supply to provide their usable water needs for laundry, cooking etc. The water from the wells were clear and very cold.
-These well could still be seen used up until the late 1980s.
-Today, a lot of these wells had been sealed in and tap water supply are now standard feature in many homes.
+Water wells were also a familiar sight in those early days - the residents of Krokop used to dig wells on their land to get water supply to for their water needs such as laundry, washing and cooking.
+The water from the wells were clear and very cold.
+These wells could still be seen used even until the late 1980s.
+Today, a lot of these wells had been sealed in as tap water supply are now standard feature in many homes.

 As the area expanded and more and more housing were built to become what Krokop is today.
 Krokop was also well known for its pig farms, right up until the 1980s.
 This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.